swyxio/gh-action-data-scraping/README.md

 # gh-action-data-scraping

-this shows how to use github actions to do automated data scraping
+this repo shows how to use github actions to do automated data scraping, with storage in git itself! **free git storage and scheduled updates!!!**

 ## Basic Idea

-- You set a cron triggered github action
+- You set a cron triggered github action ([cron examples](https://crontab.guru/examples.html) - max frequency every 5 mins)
 - it checks out your repo with https://github.com/actions/checkout
-- `npm install`
-- run your scrape script, write files to somewhere in your repo
+- `npm install` and run your scrape script, write files to somewhere in your repo.
+This repo uses Node, but you can use whatever language you want
 - check it back in with https://github.com/mikeal/publish-to-github-action

 The script looks like: